-The Doctoral Doctoral internship in Clinical Psychology utilizes the online APPIC application.
+The Doctoral internship in Clinical Psychology utilizes the online APPIC application.
 In applying, we request that you submit three letters of recommendation.

 Candidates in good standing from doctoral programs (either Ph.D. or Psy.D. degrees) approved by either The American or Canadian Psychological Association in Clinical, Counseling or School Psychology are eligible to apply for the Doctoral Internship Training Program.
 Candidates must have completed all academic course work and comprehensive examinations leading to a doctoral degree at start of the internship.
 Students are encouraged to complete their dissertation prior to starting their internship.
 At a minimum, dissertation proposals must be completed prior to the start of the training year.
-A minimum of 500 hours of combined intervention and assessment experience is required prior to start of the internship.
-Prior experience in the administration and interpretation of neuropsychological assessment tools is also required.
+Traditionally a minimum of 500 hours of combined intervention and assessment experience is required prior to start of the internship; flexibility in interpreting this standard will be used for the current application cycle, given that the pandemic has impacted many students' training opportunities.
+If students wish, they may address this issue in their cover letter.
+Prior experience in the administration and interpretation of neuropsychological assessment tools is required.
 Prior experience in a rehabilitation medicine and/or health psychology setting is highly valued.
 Candidates from minority and/or disability backgrounds are strongly encouraged to apply.

 Applicants who are citizens of other countries are welcome to apply.
 However, please note that all interns are employees of the hospital, and as such, require visas that allow them work in the United States.
 Thus, all foreign citizens must demonstrate a path to legal employment that is in place at the time your application is filed in order for your application to be considered.
 There is a place for this information on the APPIC application, but also feel free to explain in your cover letter.
-In the past, students in American graduate schools have been eligible to come using the F-1 visa; however, students who are attending graduate school in other countries (i.e. Canada) are not eligible for this visa.
+In general, students in American graduate schools are eligible to come using the F-1 visa; however, students who are attending graduate school in other countries (i.e. Canada) are not eligible for this visa.
 Please note that the Mount Sinai hospital does not support J-1 visa except for research.
 We also do not accept the TN visa as a potential pathway, as the application cannot be filed until just before internship begins.